oljimenez/vanilla-icecream/README.md

         variantFn: componentVariants
    });
 ```
+- You can also mix them, but be "CAREFUL" because you can end up with some rewritten style

 Step 2.2:
 - The return component have 2 added props.
 One is `variant` and the other is `as`